Who Is Nathan Pritikin?

 The Pritikin diet emphasizes the consumption of whole foods rather than processed foods.
 Processed foods such as chips and cookies are high in added sugar, sodium, saturated fat, and unhealthy oils.
 On the other hand, whole foods such as fruits and vegetables contain far more antioxidants, fiber, vitamins, and minerals.

 Junk food is simply the wrong fuel for the human body.
 When we eat a lot of it, we tend to develop disease over time.
-Instead, we should focus on filling our diets with more healthy foods like fruits and vegetables.
+Instead, we should focus on filling our diets with more healthy foods to eat like fruits and vegetables.

 According to the World Health Organization, approximately 2.8 million deaths each year are linked to low fruit and vegetable consumption.
 In addition, other researchers have found that if only half of the United States population were to eat just one more serving of fruits and veggies every day, an estimated 20,000 new cancer cases might be avoided (5).

 Clearly, this is a life and death situation.
-Thankfully, the Pritikin diet is full of health promoting whole plant foods and very low on junk food.
+Thankfully, the Pritikin diet plan is full of health promoting whole plant foods and very low on junk food.

 Summary: The Pritikin diet is full of whole plant foods that can reduce our risk of heart disease and cancer, as well as increase our longevity.